It’s a situation no one wants to be in. Multiple phone calls throughout the day, always demanding payment for bills you can’t afford.

 That depends.
 Some states allow wage garnishment, while others do not.
-It is important to note that if you are in a state that does not allow wage garnishment, it is illegal for a collection agency to threaten to garnish your wages.
+It is important to note that if you are in a state that does not allow wage garnishment, it is illegal for them to threaten to garnish your wages.

 It is also illegal for them to make any claims they cannot or will not follow through on – this includes threatening to sue you or to foreclose on your home.

 Collection agencies in and of themselves don’t ruin your credit.
-However, missed payments over several months will cause a hit to your credit scores.
-Couple that with a collection account reported on your credit file and a collection agency can impact your ability to qualify for new credit.
+However, missed payments over several months will cause a hit to your credit score.
+Couple that with a collection account reported on your credit file and it can definitely impact your ability to qualify for new credit.

-Collection agencies often buy and sell debt from one another, so this can lead to multiple collection accounts showing on your credit reports for the same account.
+They often buy and sell debt from one another, so this can lead to multiple collections showing on your credit reports for the same account.

-When this happens, if you don’t dispute the errors on your credit report, the collection agencies will definitely have a negative impact on your credit scores.
+When this happens, if you don’t dispute the error on your credit report, the collection account will definitely have a negative impact on your credit score.

-The FDCPA provides you with a number of rights to ensure that collection agencies don’t take advantage of you.
+The FDCPA provides you with a number of rights to ensure that debt collectors don’t take advantage of you.
 In particular:

 - Debt validation.
-Under the FDCPA, you have the right to “debt validation.”
-Debt validation requires the creditor reporting the information to prove to you that the account is really your responsibility and the balances, etc. are accurate.
+Under the FDCPA, you have the right to validate a debt.
+It requires the creditor reporting the information to prove to you that the account is really your responsibility and amount of money you owe is accurate.

 - All personal debts are covered, including personal credit cards, auto loans, household bills, and your mortgage payments.

-- Collection agencies must be honest about who they are and what they are trying to do.
+- They must be honest about who they are and what they are trying to do.
 They must notify you that they are a debt collection agency both orally and in writing.

-- Collection agencies cannot threaten to have you arrested, and they are not allowed to threaten to take legal action if they have no intention of doing so.
+- they cannot threaten to have you arrested, and they are not allowed to threaten to take legal action if they have no intention of doing so.

-It’s also important to note that the FDCPA covers all third-party collection agencies, and in some cases, your original creditors as well.
+It’s also important to note that the FDCPA covers all debt collectors, and in some cases, your original creditors as well.